The Yardbirds – Having A Rave Up: #639 of best 1,000 albums ever!

-Why is The Yardbirds’ Having A Rave Up on my best 1,000 albums ever list?
+So why is The Yardbirds’ Having A Rave Up on this best 1,000 albums ever thing?

 Yeah, smokestack lightning.
 Don’t you hear me calling?